 If you want to witness snowfall in Kasol and are wondering which are the ways to reach the village, then here are all your answers!

 - By Air: The nearest airport to Kasol is Bhuntar Airport in Kullu district.
-It will take you around 1 hours 20 minuets from Delhi to reach Bhuntar by a direct flight.
-From Bhuntar you can hire a cab and reach Kasol in 1 hour 6 minutes.
+It will take you around 1 hour 20 minutes from Delhi to reach Bhuntar by a direct flight.
+From Bhuntar, you can hire a cab and reach Kasol in 1 hour 6 minutes.

-- By Road: You can also reach Kasol by a car.
+- By Road: You can also reach Kasol by car.
 It will take you 13 hours to reach from Delhi to Kasol.
-The roads are welln maintained and you will surely enjoy your journey.
+The roads are well maintained and you will surely enjoy your journey.

 Itching to pack your bags and leave for Kasol?
 We bet you are!
-Plan a weekend getaway before you set off to make the best memories in the lap of snow mountains.
+Book your Kasol tour package before you set off to make the best memories in the lap of snow mountains.
 Have a great time.
 Happy tripping!

 People Also Read: